Manual Installation Instructions

 nano /etc/apparmor.d/usr.sbin.ntpd

-Scroll to the bottom and add “capability ipc_owner” if it’s not present, then save and close the file.
+Scroll to the bottom and add capability ipc_owner if it is not present, then save and close the file.

 5. Time to verify everything worked.
-At this point you should go through section 5, then reboot your system and run:
+At this point, go through section 5, then reboot the system and run:

 ntpq -p

-You should see gps0 in the list of servers now.
+The gps0 device should appear in the list of servers now.
 After several minutes, run ntpq -p again.
-You should see the offset and jitter values for the gps and pps.
+It should show the offset and jitter values for GPS and PPS.
 Over time these values will slowly get closer to zero.
-This process could take up to a few days, however the clock will update your system time as it trains itself, thus making it usable throughout the sync time.
+This process could take up to a few days, however the clock will update the system time as it trains itself, thus making it usable throughout the sync time.

 Broadcasting the Time

-1. Now that the time is working, we need toconfigure NTP on the MB to make sure it shares the time with the network.
+1. Now that the time is working, configure NTP on the MinnowBoard to make sure it shares its clock with the network.
 Run:

 ifconfig

-2. We must now configure the NTPD to broadcast the time to the network.
-Open the ntp config file again and scroll down to the following section.
-Uncomment the broadcast line and update the IP to match the one you just wrote down.
+2. Now configure NTPD to broadcast the time to the network.
+Open the NTP configuration file again and scroll down to the following section.
+Uncomment the broadcast line and update the IP address to match the one noted previously.

 # If you want to provide time to your local subnet.